apigee-127/volos-connectors/volos-sqs/README.md

 ### Simple example without Apigee Vault

 The example below shows a simple usage of the ``volos-sqs`` connector using the ``http`` module to proxy requests to the connector.

-Note that you need to specify your SQS credentials (not a best practice).
+> **Note:** In this example, the SQS credentials are specified in plaintext.
+This is not a best practice.

 ```